rubocode/frontier.nvim/doc/design/tangent.md

 In the same vein, when I visit the websites for these languages, I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.
+I am not expecting rainbows and sunshine, but simplicity and elegance.

 > Some people like what you do, some people hate what you do,
 > but most people simply don’t give a damn.